Frequently Asked Questions

 Top

 CloudI is completely free.
-CloudI uses a BSD license which permits reuse for personal or commercial purposes.
-Small amounts of source code is included that is under the Erlang Public License (e.g., part of the Java CloudI API and list_pg.erl) like Erlang itself.
-All external source code dependencies are also under a BSD license.
-Some conditional external source code dependencies (not included by default) are under other licenses (e.g., ZeroMQ is under the LGPL license).
-For a more detailed look at the licenses of external dependencies, please check the src/external/README.
+CloudI uses a MIT license which permits reuse for personal or commercial purposes.
+All external source code dependencies are also under a commercial-friendly license (MIT, Apache).
+Some dependencies used for building and testing use the GPL license (autoconf/automake/libtool, autoconf macros, and PropEr).
+For a more detailed look at the licenses of external dependencies, please check the src/external/README dependency list or the src/NOTICE license list.

 Top